Cruising with Your Companion

 - Australian Department of Agriculture and Water Resources

-A copy of these permits must be carried on the ship, and a copy left with Guest Relations Desk upon boarding the ship.
+A copy of these permits must be carried by the guest on the ship, and a copy left with Guest Relations Desk upon boarding.
 All documentation and immunization requirements are established by government authorities and not Azamara Club Cruises.
 Please note requirements are subject to change without notice.

-If the guest chooses to disembark the ship at a port at which the service dog must remain onboard, the guest must make arrangements to ensure that the dog is cared for.
-Note that the ship's staff is not required to care for the dog, nor can the dog be left in the stateroom unattended.
+If you choose to disembark the ship at a port at which your service dog must remain onboard, you must make arrangements to ensure that your dog is cared for.
+Note that the ship's staff is not required to care for your dog, nor can your dog be left in the stateroom unattended.

-Guests are responsible for the behavior or damage caused by their service dog.
+Guests are responsible for the behavior of their service dog and any damage the dog may cause.
 A cleaning fee may be charged to the guest's shipboard account.

 If you have an animal that does not meet the definition of a service animal (i.e. a dog trained to perform a task) but must accompany you in order to assist you with your disability, please contact our Access Department at least 60 days prior to sailing.